7 Best Foods for the Development of A Healthy Brain

 By the time they reach two years, your baby’s brain will be about 80% developed.
 During these first two years, their brain develops up to 700 to 1,000 new neural connections that influence the speed, adaptation, control of instinct, attention span and even memory.

 Beyond raising up your baby to become a responsible person who understands and can interact with their environment, their brain is another thing you should never forget to work on.

-There are several ways through which you can contribute to your baby’s brain healthy growth and development.
-Some of them are:-
+There are several ways through which you can contribute to your baby’s healthy brain development.
+Some of them are: